Assessing the Basel II Internal Ratings-Based Approach: Empirical Evidence from Australia: Recent Performance of the Australian Economy

 \item APRA, which is responsible for the regulation of deposit-taking institutions, insurance companies and superannuation funds, distinguishes prudential supervision in Australia by its active, risk-based approach \citep{LD13}.
 BCBS \citeyearpar{BCBS230} calls for greater focus on risk-based supervision in its core principles for effective banking supervision: ``[t]his risk-based process targets supervisory resources where they can be utilised to the best effect, focussing on outcomes as well as processes, moving beyond passive assessment of compliance rules.''
 There were significant failures of non-bank financial companies during the financial crisis with investors, rather than taxpayers, bearing the losses.
 The list of failed companies includes: Absolute Capital, Allco Finance Group, Babcock and Brown, Opes Prime, RAMS Home Loans and Storm Financial.
 Australia's banking sector, on the other hand, experienced no failures.
 Indeed, while banks' profitability declined during the crisis, it remained quite healthy.
-Also, the major Australian banks maintained their AA credit rating through the crisis \citep{BD10, DAT10}. \item In October 2008 the Australian government introduced two schemes, announced with a three-year duration, to guarantee bank funding.
-Under the Financial Claims Scheme, all deposits up to \$1 million with locally-incorporated ADIs were automatically guaranteed by the government with no fee payable.
-Under the Funding Guarantee Scheme, the government provided a guarantee, for a fee, on deposits over \$1 million and wholesale funding with maturity out to five years.
-The RBA believes that these schemes achieved their goal of maintaining public confidence in the Australian banking sector \citep{SSCE11}. \item At the onset of the financial crisis, in October 2007, the RBA sought to restore liquidity to dysfunctional credit markets by expanding the range of securities it would accept as collateral for repurchase agreements to include residential mortgage-backed securities and asset-backed commercial paper \citep{DG07}.
-Then, as the crisis spread to the real economy, the RBA slashed its target cash rate from $7.25\%$ in August 2008 to $3.0\%$ in April 2009.
-Importantly, much of the monetary policy easing was passed through to borrowers.
-With most household and business loans in Australia being variable, lower interest rates translated into higher disposable incomes.
-Falling interest rates coupled with rising incomes improved housing affordability somewhat, and helped avert a sharp correction in the housing market, which had boomed over the previous decade \citep{MM11}. \item Between October 2008 and February 2009 the Australian government announced substantial fiscal stimulus packages: \$10.4~billion Economic Security Strategy; \$15.2~billion Council of Australian Governments funding package; \$4.7~billion Nation Building package; and \$42~billion Nation Building and Jobs Plan.
-The Treasury estimates that, absent the fiscal stimulus, GDP growth would have been negative for three consecutive quarters \citep{MM11}. \item Finally, the ``lucky'' country was probably not without a dose of good fortune. \end{itemize} The charts in Figure~\ref{fig_macro_econ} clearly indicate that the Australian economy was largely cushioned from the adverse effects of the recent crisis.
+Also, the major Australian banks maintained their AA credit rating through the crisis \citep{BD10, DAT10}.